^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pregnant and infants have special nutritional needs.
+Pregnant women and infants have special nutritional needs.

 Food group

-Serving Size
+Serving size

 Bread, cereals, rice and pasta

-3/4 cup fruit juice 1 medium apple, banana or orange, 1/2 cup chopped, cooked or canned fruit
+3/4 cup fruit juice 1 medium apple, banana, or orange 1/2 cup chopped, cooked, or canned fruit

 Meat, poultry, fish, eggs, dried beans and nuts

-Milk, yoghurt and cheese
+Milk, yogurt and cheese

-1 cup of milk or yogurt
+1 cup milk or yogurt

-1.5 ounces of natural cheese
+1.5 ounces natural cheese

-2 ounces of processed cheese
+2 ounces processed cheese

 Vegetables

-1 ounce - 28,349 g.
+1 ounce - 28.349 g.

 You are reporting a typo in the following text: